Skip to main content

 Contact: Claire Huber, 202-205-1819

-USITC Institutes Section 337 Investigation of Certain Nasal Devices and Components Thereof
+USITC Institutes Section 337 Investigation of Certain Laptops, Routers and Gateways, and Components Thereof

-The U.S. International Trade Commission (Commission or USITC) voted to institute an investigation of certain nasal devices and components thereof.
-The products at issue in the investigation are described in the Commission’s notice of investigation.
+The U.S. International Trade Commission (Commission or USITC) voted to institute an investigation of certain laptops, routers and gateways, and components thereof.
+The products at issue in the investigation are described in the Commission’s notice of institution of investigation.

-The investigation is based on a complaint filed by Aardvark Medical Inc. of Denton, Tex., on February 18, 2025, and supplemented on February 25, 2025.
-The complaint, as supplemented, alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain nasal devices and components thereof that infringe patents asserted by the complainant.
+The investigation is based on a complaint filed on behalf of AX Wireless, LLC of Austin, Texas, on February 2, 2026.
+Supplements to the complaint were filed on February 10, 2026.
+The complaint, as supplemented, alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of laptops, routers and gateways, and components thereof that infringe certain claims of the patents asserted by the complainant.
 The complainant requests that the USITC issue a limited exclusion order and cease and desist orders.

 The USITC has identified the following respondents in this investigation: